Ariock®’s Writing:

 Next is the keypad.
 The instructions have a lot of desoldering and adding pins, etc. None of that is necessary.

-Also, since you can see in the phone here, I have removed everything except for the connector for the handset, the connector and switch for the disconnect hook, and the keypad.
+Also, as you can see in the phone here, I have removed everything except for the connector for the handset, the connector and switch for the disconnect hook, and the keypad.
 You can get rid of everything else.
 You’re going to need that space for the little self-adhesive breadboards.

 Anyway, one nice thing about not doing it the way they say to, is it doesn’t lock you into using the pins on the Feather that the instructions recommend.
 And one of the reasons that we want to avoid that is that the SD card interface likes to use some of the pins that the instructions use for the keypad.
 To summarize: